mcvoid/cmbjs/README.md

   - `all`: a combinator that takes a number of parselets and matches them in sequence, returning an array of results on success and the first error it encounters otherwise.
 Analogous to adjacent rules in regular expressions.
+  - `several`: a combinator that takes a parselet and returns 1 or more matches in an array or an error on no matches.
+Analogous to the `+` operator in regular expressions.
 - `config`: The language grammar specification fed to `cmb()` to produce a parsing function. `config` is an object which can have several optional fields:
   - `grammar`: *(optional)* an object representing name-value pairs of